Back to Blog

 Residential Cost Segregation: Guide to 5-, 7-, and 15-Year Property

-RentalWriteOff delivers engineering-level documentation depth in a cost segregation documentation package—typically in 2 business days, for under $800, with about 5 minutes of client time.
-CPAs can submit through our CPA Portal, partnership programs are available, and audit support is included with every report we deliver.
+RentalWriteOff delivers engineering-level documentation depth in a cost segregation documentation package, typically in 2 business days, with a streamlined intake requiring about 5 minutes of client time.
+CPAs can submit through our Partner Portal, partnership programs are available, and audit support is included with every report we deliver.

 The CPA mental model: 27.5-year building vs. shorter-life components